-Yes, you can call the Sanctuary's Dr. Marie L. Farr Avian Hospital at 727-399-1310 and find out the status of a bird that was admitted.
+Though it is not normal policy, procedure, or a requirement for a wildlife rehabilitation facility to discuss the status or outcome of a wild bird that has been admitted to their hospital to the general public, Seaside's hospital staff will, if time permits, give a status update to a person who drops off a bird if they call and ask as a courtesy.
+You can call the Sanctuary's Hospital at 727-399-1310 to request the status of a bird that was admitted.
 We do recommend that you wait at least 2-3 days before you call since most birds conditions, depending on their injury, won't change for the first couple of days.
 The ringers on the hospital phones are turned off as to not cause stress to the sick birds.
 In addition, the hospital staff are extremely busy treating the hundreds of birds that are in the hospital.
-Due to this all calls will go to the hospital's voicemail.
-Be sure to leave a message, and a member of the hospital staff will call you back with a status update as soon as it is convenient.
-Please understand that status updates are a courtesy that we do provide, so your patience is requested.
+Due to this, all calls will automatically go to the hospital's voicemail.
+Be sure to leave a message, and, if time permits, a member of the hospital staff will return your call with a status update as soon as it is convenient.
+Please understand that status requests are a courtesy, and not all calls will be returned.

 8:00am - 4:00pm / 7 Days a Week